The Facts About Texting While Driving

 There have been numerous actions set forth, as well as special technology, to help prevent texting while driving.
 For instance, some federal regulations have already been placed on commercial truck drivers, drivers carrying hazardous materials, federal employees, and other government officials from using a cell phone while driving.
 This isn’t the only precaution, though.
 There are technological advances to help prevent texting while driving such as a drive cam.
 This can provide real-time video regarding a driver’s activities.
 This is especially helpful for parents of young adults.

-There are also text-free-driving pledges that teens and parents can sign to vow not to text and drive.
+There are also text-free driving pledges that teens and parents can sign to vow not to text and drive.
 Phones now also have tools to read a text to the driver so they are not looking down and reading the text.
 Also, drive mode can be a very helpful tool.
-At the end of the day, drivers must take the time to pull over to the side of the road before replying, or to let it wait until you are done driving.
+At the end of the day, drivers must take the time to pull over to the side of the road before replying or to let it wait until you are done driving.

-The National Highway Traffic Safety Administration estimates that at any given time of daylight, roughly 660,000 drivers use their cell phones or other electronic device.
+The National Highway Traffic Safety Administration estimates that at any given time of daylight, roughly 660,000 drivers use their cell phones or other electronic devices.
 In 2011, in collisions involving distracted drivers, 387,000 people were injured and over 3,300 people were killed.
 This is a serious problem and it has become increasingly important to find some way to help remedy the situation.
 This is where laws come in, as well as victims holding the negligent party responsible for their actions.

 At Peterson & Associates, P.C., we know how difficult this time can be and the potential dangers that lurk when drivers are texting while operating their car.
 If you have been hurt, you must take action.
 Our Kansas City car accident attorneys make it a point to explain your rights to you after an injury-causing collision.
 Let us help you navigate the complex legal system so you can seek the compensation you need for the injuries you have sustained.
 Texting and driving — and any kind of distracted driving — should be prevented and when it’s not, lives can be forever altered.
 Let us fight for your rights and justice.
+Call us today.